shirish93/shirish93.github.io/_posts/2024-02-16-innovation-trap.md

 * **Missed opportunities:** Ignoring innovations that could truly benefit the business.
 * **Reduced profitability:** Diverting resources from essential areas to fringe projects.

 So, how can businesses avoid this innovation trap?
-The answer lies in political savviness, not just blindfolded trend-chasing.
+The answer lies in political savvy, not just blindfolded trend-chasing.
 It's about understanding the complex dynamics of your organization, industry, and customers with diplomacy and skill.

 Think of a politically suave leader not as a scheming manipulator, but as someone who can: